MUSILIUAG/2d-platformer/README.md

 # Platformer Game

 ## Overview
 This is a simple platformer game written in C++.
 The game features a player character that can move left and right, jump, and interact with the environment.
 The goal is to navigate and avoiding obstacles and reaching the top.
+Main and header files can be found in the coursework folder.

 ## Features
 - Basic player controls (left, right, jump).